alexykn/sp/README.md

 ## Introduction

 Sapphire is an experimental package manager written in Rust, inspired by Homebrew.
-It aims to provide a way to install and manage command-line software (formulae) and eventually applications (casks) on macOS and potentially Linux, leveraging modern tools and technologies.
+It aims to provide a way to install and manage command-line software (formulae) and eventually applications (casks) on macOS and potentially, eventually, maybe Linux, leveraging modern tools and technologies.

+It directly interacts with the official homebrew repositories for formulae, bottles and casks.
+Adding custom taps might be added once it is more reliable

 The project is split into: